 Kings Cross St Pancras

 Everything about travelling by Eurostar is really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
 I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes pre-packaged sandwiches).

 Nearest Metro – St Augustin, line 9

 Arriving in Gare du Nord also means that you are straight into a fairly central location and straight onto the Metro.
-We stayed at the Hyatt hotel due to the value of our free nights and really liked it with comfortable rooms and great location.
+Paul and I stayed at the Hyatt hotel due to the value of our free nights with Hotels.com and really liked it with comfortable rooms and great location.
 We very rarely add breakfast to the hotel as I like to eat out and experience the local food, especially when it is normally cheaper.
 In Paris there are so many great places and bakeries that have popped up gluten free that I felt a hotel breakfast would have wasted an opportunity to try one!